Key takeaways

 Type of fund | Industry super fund | Industry super fund (QSuper is part of Australian Retirement Trust) |

-Eligibility requirements | AustralianSuper is an open fund with no eligibility conditions to meet before joining. | Eligibility criteria and conditions apply to open a QSuper account.
-You must: • Be employed by the Queensland Government or QSuper default employer More information can be found on QSuper's page. |
+Eligibility requirements | AustralianSuper is an open fund with no eligibility conditions to meet before joining. | To open a QSuper account you must: • Be employed by the Queensland Government or a QSuper default employer More information can be found on QSuper's page. |

-Number of members | 2.3 million members | 2 million Australian Retirement Trust members |
+Number of members | 3.4 million members | 2.4 million Australian Retirement Trust members |

 Default investment option | AustralianSuper Balanced This is a pre-mixed, diversified fund that invests your super in a range of assets with a strong allocation towards Australian and international shares, direct property and infrastructure.
 Investment allocation is the same for all members in the Balanced fund, regardless of age.
 It's an authorised MySuper product. | QSuper Lifetime This is a pre-mixed, diversified investment option that also invests in a range of different asset classes.
 It's an authorised MySuper product.
-Unlike AustralianSuper Balanced, QSuper Lifetime is a lifecycle investment product which adjusts your investment mix in line with your age.
+Unlike AustralianSuper Balanced, QSuper Lifetime is a lifecycle investment product which adjusts your investment mix in line with your age and account balance.
 This product will gradually decrease your exposure to high-risk, high-growth assets as you get closer to retirement.
-The Lifetime product is split into four different life stages.
+The Lifetime product is split into four different life stages. |

-Performance | Past performance of AustralianSuper Balanced
+Performance | Past performance of AustralianSuper Balanced:

-| Past performance of QSuper Lifetime - Aspire 1
+| Past performance of QSuper Lifetime - Outlook (for under 45s)

 |